grbot/varcall/README.md

 * **index-bams** - Need to provide a sample sheet with paths to the BAMs.
 BAMs are indexed.`

 ## Note
 * The main pipeline can be followed for a single sample or joint calling sample.
-For a single sample the `combine-gvcf` can be skipped and the `gene-calling` and `genome-calling` configs can point to single sample `.g.vcf`.
+For a single sample the `combine-gvcf` can be skipped and the `genome-calling` configs can point to single sample `.g.vcf`.

 ## Example
 To get test data that van be used from the alignment to calling and VQSR phase download the GiaB dataset here